 She is descended from eight ancestral countries and has researched family connections across the U.S. and Canada including the Southern lines of her father-in-law, her own Wisconsin Germans, and the Central Minnesota German lines of her brother-in-law.
 She currently has her own educational website and blog at http://genealogybypaula.com

 and is enthusiastic about sharing knowledge and continuing family history education with anyone interested at any level.

-Teresa Steinkamp McMillin, Certified Genealogist CG®
+Teresa Steinkamp McMillin, CG

 Teresa is the author of the Guide to Hanover Military Records, 1514-1866 on Microfilm at the Family History Library, is the owner of Lind Street Research

 , a company dedicated to helping people discover their German ancestry.
 She is a popular speaker for national, regional, and local genealogical societies.
 She created and recorded two courses for Ancestry Academy at Ancestry.com.
 She has taught at the Institute of Genealogy and Historical Research (IGHR).
 She also researches for the Army to find living family members of American soldiers killed or missing in past wars.